 Quinn was devastated to realise that Alf was genuine all along—he had never known about the pregnancy and it was her stepfather who had lied to her.
 Quinn rushed back to Steven to beg him not to leak the report, but he had no choice but to help his family.

 The next day the damage was done.
 When Donald showed Alf a copy of the report, he realised where it must have come from.
 Confronting Quinn on the beach, Quinn admitted everything and said that she wanted to make him pay for what he had done to her mother—before she realised the truth.
 She explained that she was truly sorry but a clearly upset Alf didn’t want to hear it, it was too late.

 Quinn paid one last visit to Steven to say that she was leaving town and to apologise for messing things up between them.
 She again reiterated that her feelings for him were real, but her obsession with wanting to make Alf pay made her lose sight of what was really important.

 After talking with Ailsa, who was very sympathetic of what Quinn had been through, Alf realised that they should give her a second chance.
 But when he enquired with Steven as to Quinn’s whereabouts, he told him that she had just left and was heading back to the city on the seaplane before heading home.
 Alf rushed down to the wharf but was too late, arriving just in time to see Quinn’s plane take off.

-Over the course of the past twenty-two years, Quinn has only been mentioned in passing a couple of times, and has had no contact with Alf.
+Over the course of the next twenty-two years, Quinn was only mentioned in passing a couple of times, and had no contact with Alf at all.